Shahriar-Kariman/CE3963_Assignment_1/CE3963_Assignment_1.md

 \end{split}
 $$

-And we calcualte the monthly payment with the capital interest rate formula.
+And we calculate the monthly payment with the capital interest rate formula.

 $$
 \begin{split}